KEY BISCAYNE, FLORIDA

 Flickr/Visit Florida

-Bill Baggs Cape Florida State Park,
+Bill Baggs Cape Florida State Park

-1200 South Crandon Blvd, Key Biscayne Florida 33149.
-305-361-5811.
+1200 S Crandon Blvd, Key Biscayne FL 33149 | (305) 361-5811

 Named after Miami newspaper editor Bill Baggs, this state park is part of an extensive system of barrier islands.
 Also contains historic Cape Florida Lighthouse which you can ascend for one of the most exhilarating views in Florida, as well as the accompanying lighthouse keeper museum.
 You can also have lunch in the park at the Lighthouse Cafe.

-Miami Watersports,
+Miami Watersports

 Windsurfing, kayaking, you can learn how to do it all here.
 The staff are very helpful and experienced.

-THINGS TO DO IN KEY BISCAYNE
+THINGS TO DO IN KEY BISCAYNE, FLORIDA

 Key Biscayne's unique location is in the Miami Metro area as an island in sparkling Biscayne Bay.
 It is conveniently located for doing and seeing many interesting things.
 Here are some of them.